What is the ACA Past Player Game and Personal Development Program?

 - Offering free health checks including vision testing, skin check, health check, bone density check, and back check-ups.

-- Details and an invitation to the 2016 Health Fair Day will be communicated shortly.
+- Details and an invitation to the 2017-18 Health Fair Day will be communicated in the coming months.

 Personal Development Grant